-The Clover Valley Beer Festival is Vancouver’s newest beer-tasting event that takes place on Saturday, August 8, at the Cloverdale Fairgrounds in 2020.
+The Clover Valley Beer Festival is a Metro Vancouver’s beer-tasting event that takes place in August at the Cloverdale Fairgrounds in 2021.

 The Clover Valley Beer Festival